 Not designed to be, no. But you can take one of them down this way if you swing to the third gargoyle on the left fast enough.

 If you go to the Iceberg Lounge early, or attempt to enter the front door where Nora Fries is being kept, Batman can knock on the door and a mook will peek out.
-Grumpily asking what you want before realising who he's talking to.
+Grumpily asking what you want before realizing who he's talking to.

 This then gets an ironic reprisal when you go back to the Iceberg Lounge after Penguin is defeated.
 The undercover cop comes to the door angry and then apologizes when he sees it's Batman.